Some people say that the smell of freshly baked bread is the smell of happiness. While I wouldn’t disagree, I’d say that one smell is superior.

 - Knowledge: When you roast the same coffee in many different ways you’ll learn about coffee in new ways.
 You’ll realize how much of the coffee beans flavor is inherent and what aspects can be modulated through roasting.
 If you’re a real coffee geek, this is one of the most efficient ways to learn about the magic of the bean.

 - Price: It’s cheap!
 Often you can save a lot of money by roasting your own coffee.
-Typically, green coffee cost one-fourth of roasted beans.
+Typically, green beans cost one-fourth of the roasted ones.

-- Fun: Roasting coffee at home is fun!
-Seeing the beans change color, hearing them pop, and then enjoying brewing them after turns into a hobby for many people.
+- Fun: Roasting coffee can be your new hobby.
+Seeing the beans change color, hearing them pop, and then enjoying brewing them is a lot of fun.

 From green bean to roasted coffee